Jukunye/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 10. [Best score](./10-best_score.py) - Python function that returns a key with the biggest integer value.

 11. [Multiply by using map](./11-multiply_list_map.py) - Python function that returns a list with all values multiplied by a number without using any loops.

+12. [Roman to integer](./12-roman_to_int.py) - Python function that converts a Roman numeral to an integer.